Assess with agent-based policies

 View enabled policies

-The Enabled Policies Listing table displays the active agent-based policies that are being assessed within your environment.
+The Enabled Policies listing table displays the agent-based policies that you've enabled for assessment.
 You can view a specific agent-based policy’s details by clicking on its name in the table.

 Review policy details